omelancon/javascript-1/README.md

 const selectPersonName = obj => obj.name
 ```

-To be more explicit, we replace `Object` by a name that accurately represents what the object is in the context.
+To be more explicit, we replace `Object` by a name that accurately represents what the object structure is expected to be.

 ```
 // bad